 To be sure this medication is not causing harmful effects, your blood may need to be tested often.
 Your kidney or liver function may also need to be tested.
 Visit your doctor regularly.

-Use this medication for the full prescribed length of time.
+Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
+Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Ertapenem will not treat a viral infection such as the common cold or flu.

 Do not share this medication with another person, even if they have the same symptoms you have.

 Store ertapenem powder at room temperature away from moisture and heat.